wp-plugins/wp-team-manager/readme.txt

-You can create shortcode generator under Team menu or use this default short code [team_manager category='0' orderby='menu_order' limit='0' exclude='' layout='grid' image_layout='rounded'] == Screenshots ==
+You can create shortcode generator under Team menu or use this default short code [team_manager category='0' orderby='menu_order' limit='0' exclude='' layout='grid' image_layout='rounded']

+= Where i can see the team manger id ? =

+You can see the id on the id column on the team memebers list.

+== Screenshots ==

 1. Add new member